ICC Champions Trophy Winners

 Which is the most successful team in the ICC Champions Trophy?

-Australia is the most successful team with two ICC Champions Trophy titles.
+India is the most successful team with three ICC Champions Trophy titles.